Reduced-order modeling of unsteady fluid flow using neural network ensembles: Results

 Figure~\ref{fig:cavity_latent} shows the trajectories of the latent variables computed using ensemble and single LSTMs at the test point $\bm{\mu^{*}} = [1.299, 1.689, -0.0367]$ using five different seeds which control the initial weights and biases of the LSTM.
 It is shown that for all of the latent variables, using LSTM ensembles leads to higher prediction accuracy and significantly lower variance.
 When using a single LSTM, the different predictions quickly diverge from each other and the ground truth.
+Due to their high capacity to learn, neural networks often exhibit high variance.
+Since neural networks contain a large number of parameters, the effects of error propagation between different trained models are heightened due to relatively large differences in autoregressive predictions being fed back into the model.
 In contrast, the ensemble model is much less sensitive to the initial seed, and the predicted trajectories do not differ much.
 The second latent variable exhibits diverging trajectories when using the ensemble model, but the effect is much less pronounced than when using a single LSTM.
 Figure~\ref{fig:cavity_err_contours} shows contours of $u$ and $v$ at the test point as well as absolute ROM errors averaged over the last 10\% of the simulation ($t \in$ [4.5, 5] seconds) for a single seed.
 The errors are considerably larger when using a single LSTM throughout the computational domain for both $u$ and $v$.
 Table~\ref{tab:cavity_errs} lists the seed-averaged relative errors $\bar{\epsilon}$ in $u$ and $v$ for the test points.
 The ensemble method offers better performance in predicting both fields at all of the test points, usually by wide margins.
-Table~\ref{tab:cavity_std} lists the standard deviation of these errors; at all of the test points, the standard deviation is also smaller, showing that using the ensemble method leads to much greater stability and reliability in predictions.
-Table~\ref{tab:cavity_costs} lists the computational costs associated with CFD simulation and ROM inference.
-The given CFD wall time is the portion of the simulation over the prediction time horizon; using the ROM for inference offers a speed-up of approximately 9.4x over CFD.
+Table~\ref{tab:cavity_std} lists the standard deviation of these errors; at all of the test points, the standard deviation is also smaller.
+As there is a lower spread amongst the different seeds in the time-averaged error metrics, this shows that using the ensemble method leads to much greater stability and reliability in predictions.
+Table~\ref{tab:cavity_costs} lists the computational costs associated with neural network training, CFD simulation, and ROM inference.
+The given CFD wall time is the portion of the simulation over the prediction time horizon; using the ROM for inference over this period of time offers a speed-up of approximately 9.4x over CFD.
+The ROM inference costs include autoregressive prediction using the ensemble LSTM and obtaining full-order approximations using the decoder.
+The CAE is much more expensive to train than a single LSTM as it has a larger number of trainable parameters.
+While a multi-GPU architecture was used to train the LSTMs in parallel, the cost to train a single LSTM is given.